Bone Biopsy

 How can I prepare for a bone biopsy?

-Your provider will talk to you about how to prepare for your biopsy.
 Tell your provider about all medications, herbs, and supplements you take.
 If you are on blood thinners or take aspirin, your provider may have you stop taking them for a few days before the test.
-If you have a weakened immune system, you may need antibiotics before the biopsy to prevent infection.
+If your immune system is weak, you may need to take antibiotics before the biopsy to prevent infection.
+Your provider will talk with you about any other things you need to do to prepare for your biopsy.

 What are the risks of a bone biopsy?